Exorust/LLM-Cookbook/README.md

 - How do I merge models to improve performance?
 - How do I build a mixture of experts?
 - How do I reduce the size of models?
+- How build Positional Embeddings?

+### Reinforcement Learning from Human Feedback

 ### Quantization

 - How do I make my models smaller to run on cheaper hardware?
 (Quantization)
+  - How to

 ### Agents